richkuz/schema-tools/README.md

 ### View which schema revision is applied to an index

-The `schema:migrate` task writes metadata into index settings to denote the revision.
+The `schema:migrate` task writes metadata into index mappings to denote the revision.
 Fetch this metadata via `GET /products-2/`:

 ```
+{
+  "index_name": {
-"settings": {
+    "setting": { ... },
-    "index": {
+    "mappings": {
       "_meta": {
         "schemurai_revision": {
           "revision": "products-2/revisions/3",